 RCM Fellowships recognise individuals who provide exceptional leadership and deliver excellence in practice, education or research.

 It is open to RCM member midwives who apply and meet the required criteria.
 These include evidence of professional development, exceptional contribution to promoting the art and science of midwifery and the effectiveness of midwives for the benefit of the health of women and their families.

 This is demonstrated by professional and personal development of self and others within the sphere of midwifery practice, significant contribution to professional excellence in midwifery through consistent professional excellence in midwifery care and practice, education, research, scholarship, management and any other outstanding development and leadership in midwifery practice, leadership, education or research.

 Why should you apply for a fellowship?

 - You can lead on future developments and initiatives in midwifery

 - You have the opportunity to contribute to the national and international development of midwifery

 - You are an ambassador for midwives and the RCM

 - You are recognised and appreciated within your organisation

 Equality and Diversity

 The RCM Fellowship scheme is open for applications between 2 October to 5 December 2023.

-Successful applicants will receive their Fellowship at the ZV Memorial event 16th March 2021 in Birmingham.
+Successful applicants will receive their Fellowship at the ZV Memorial event 16th March 2021.

 Eligibility criteria for admission to Fellowship are:

 - registered midwife (in the UK with NMC) practising for more than seven years

 - continuous full RCM membership (including joint agreement)/special category associate/overseas membership for five consecutive years prior to application

 - evidence of formal and/or continuing professional development other than that gained from initial midwifery registration

 - exceptional contribution to promoting the art and science of midwifery and the effectiveness of midwives for the benefit of the health of women and their families as demonstrated by:

 - professional and personal development of self and others within the sphere of midwifery practice

 - significant contribution to midwifery through consistent professional excellence in midwifery care and practice, education, research, scholarship, management and any other outstanding development

 - leadership in midwifery practice, leadership, education or research